 In this way the study of security remains wide, but with restrictions pertaining to who can securitize it is neither unmanageable nor incoherent (Buzan, Wæver& De Wilde, 1998).
 The theory is relevant to the current study since it explains the concept of security.
 In this study, the focus was on outsourcing security services for effective service delivery.
-The outsourcing of the security services to safeguard human life/organizations personnel's, Cash resources ,Physical properties and information resource are well in tandem with the securitization theory prerequisites and steps of existential threats, need for emergency action and breaking free of rules to take extra ordinary measures.
+The outsourcing of the security services to safeguard human life/organizations personnel's, Cash resources ,Physical properties and information resource are well in tandem with the securitization theory prerequisites and steps of existential threats, need for emergency action and breaking free of rules to take extra ordinary measures .
 This was necessitated by existential threats which could be better addressed by giving special attention through private entity dedicated and specialized in the field.
-The threats are loss of organizations personnel's, properties, Information and Cash resources to theft, robbery, acts of decision.
+The threats are loss of organizations personnel's, properties, Information and Cash resources to theft, robbery, acts of terrorism, vandalism and other ill motivated actions.
+These threats could be better dealt with through the action of outsourcing which in essence takes the issue out of the normal policy making decision.